bevacqua/campaign/README.md

 ```

 The `done` callback takes an error as the first argument, and the resulting HTML as the second argument.

+# Contributing

+You're welcome to contribute to the development of `campaign`!
+Additional template engines and providers would be nice, and I'd encourage creating packages that solely contain that engine or email provider.
+For instance, you could create `campaign-jade`, or `campaign-postmark`.

+Hmmm, yeah.
+That'd be great!

 # License